 Article 7 – Leaving Qatar

-- If an expatriate worker wants to leave Qatar, he or his recruiter should report to the concerned department at the Ministry of Interior at least three days work before the exit date.
+- If an expatriate worker wants to leave Qatar, he or his recruiter should report to the concerned department at the Ministry of Interior at least three working days before the exit date.

 - The expatriate worker may exit the country as soon as the recruiter informs the concerned department about his approval to let the worker go on leave.

-- If the recruiter or the concerned department raises an objection, the expatriate worker can resort to the expatriate exit petitions committee.
+- If the recruiter or the concerned department objects, the expatriate worker can resort to the expatriate exit petitions committee.

-- In case of an emergency for the expatriate worker, the committee shall take a decision on his exit permit request within three workdays.
+- In case of an emergency for the expatriate worker, the committee shall decide on his exit permit request within three workdays.

-- The Minister of Interior shall issue a decision to form such committee and specify its jurisdictions and the procedures to be followed by it, in addition to its mechanism of work.
+- The Minister of Interior shall issue a decision to form such a committee and specify its jurisdictions and the procedures to be followed, in addition to its work mechanism.

 Article 8 – Custody of Passport

-- The recruiter shall hand over the passport of the expatriate worker or his travel document to him upon finalizing the necessary procedures of issuing his residency permit or its renewal.
+- The recruiter shall hand over the passport of the expatriate worker or his travel document to him upon finalizing the necessary procedures for issuing his residency permit or renewal.